One Day in San Jose, Costa Rica: Complete Itinerary for 2025

 Explore Mercado Central

-Opened in 1880, Mercado Central still feels lively Monday to Saturday, 9 AM to 6.30 PM.
+Opened in 1880, Mercado Central, the central market, still feels lively Monday to Saturday, 9 AM to 6.30 PM.

 Duck into narrow aisles lined with herbal remedies, leather belts, sacks of coffee, and the legendary vanilla ice cream at Sorbetera de Lolo Mora, just about $3 for a scoop.